 Rum Old Fashioned

-A blend of rum, sugar syrup, and vanilla bitters.
+A blend of rum, sugar syrup, cardamom and vanilla.
 Bottled and aged for at least six weeks.

 Pour over ice in a rocks glass and stir until freezing.
 Add a slice of lime.

 History and Reviews of the Myatt's Fields Rum Old Fashioned

 So, Rum.
 When I was a child, nobody drank this.
 I can’t count white rum, and not just out of misplaced snobbery.
 It’s very hard to connect a drink like Bacardi with a drink like Ron Zacapa XO.
 They don’t appear to have anything to do with each other, so seems funny that they have the same name.
 I understand that you dissolve sugar and ferment molasses and so on in both, but that doesn’t seem to connect them in my mind.
 Anyway, that’s not the point.

 Old Fashioned is a great drink, and hard to get wrong, whatever people say.
 Put a teaspoon of sugar in a glass, two or three dashes of bitters, and a good slug of bourbon.
 Ice optional, of orange peel looks and tastes great.
 No slice of orange, no cherry, no water, no vermouth.